7 tips to illustrate how to climb and rank

 Tip #2: Look at Your On-Page SEO

 What to do with all these keywords?
 Now that you have an idea of what your customers are searching for, it’s time to put some of them into your website … but in a natural way.
-Don’t begin filling your home page with words such as “Find a plumber in Brooklyn ny if you have an emergency plumber in Brooklyn licensed plumbers in Brooklyn will clean your drains …” That will get you banned from Google really fast.
+Don’t begin filling your home page with words such as “Find a plumber in Ajax if you have an emergency plumber in Ajax licensed plumbers in Ajax will clean your drains …” That will get you banned from Google really fast.

 Instead, write sentences and paragraphs for your website that naturally includes these keywords.